ILW8/kays2023-stream-overlay/README.md

 scene collection provided [here](KAYS2023.json), make sure to check everything is correct (especially audio devices)

+**NOTE:** Optionally include a copy of the mappool browser source in every other source (a reference, not a duplicate) and move it off-screen.
+It makes it so the mappool `Interact` window doesn't go blank when not on the mappool scene.

 ### GAMEPLAY SCENE
 | source             | url/path                                                                                                                               | width | height | x         | y         |
 |--------------------|----------------------------------------------------------------------------------------------------------------------------------------|-------|--------|-----------|-----------|